Willi Castro Player Props: Twins vs. White Sox

-Willi Castro -- with a slugging percentage of .273 in his past 10 games (including zero homers) -- will be in action for the Minnesota Twins versus the Chicago White Sox, with Lance Lynn on the mound, on July 21 at 8:10 PM ET.
+The Minnesota Twins, including Willi Castro (.273 slugging percentage in past 10 games, including no homers), take on starter Lucas Giolito and the Chicago White Sox at Target Field, Sunday at 2:10 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Mariners.
+He had a hitless showing in his most recent game (0-for-3) against the Mariners.

 Willi Castro Game Info & Props vs. the White Sox